Last Updated on December 26, 2025

 Food and drink are expensive coming from the UK.

-You can have a lot of fun if you want too, then the evenings are left for more relaxing purposes.
+You can have a lot of fun if you want to, and then the evenings are left for more relaxing purposes.
 It makes for a great June break.

-What it lacked in some sides for the gay tourist it makes up in other ways.
+What it lacks in some way, for gay tourists, it makes up for in other ways.
 Would I go back?
 Well, probably yes!